dwdas9/home/articles/M365/WSS3DocumentUpload.md

 #### Conclusion

-The migration of documents to 3.0 let the client use robust features of WSS 3.0 and it made it easier from them to move to MOSS 2007.
+The migration of documents to SharePoint WSS 3.0 allowed the client to use the robust features of WSS 3.0, making it easier for them to move to MOSS 2007 later.

 ---
 © D Das